UMWEDU/umw-residencelife-sync/_pages/housing-selection.md

  	<li>Mar 17-18: <strong>Flexible Housing</strong> and <strong>Themed Living Community</strong> Housing Selection</li>
  	<li>March 24: <strong>Same Building Sign-Up</strong> process opens; students who have signed up to live in their same building will choose their space on this day (reminder: students must fill their entire room, apartment, or suite).
 Roommates must be placed at this time.</li>
  	<li>Mar 26-27: Students who worked <strong>Move-In</strong> process opens; Roommate group leaders will select their rooms and pull in roommates during this time</li>
- 	<li>Mar 30 - Apr 3: <strong>General room selection</strong>; group leaders will log in during their assigned time slot and select their room space as well as assign their own roommates</li>
+ 	<li>Mar 30 - Apr 3: <strong>new 4-3-2-1 process for Housing Selection</strong>; group leaders will log in during their assigned time slot and select their room space as well as assign their own roommates</li>
 </ul>
 <h2><strong>Options for Upperclass Students</strong></h2>
 <ul>